MercuryRising/dic3r/README.md

 If you need to infill a small part of your object at 90% for strength, you need to infill the whole thing at 90%.
 Not anymore!

+You can also change infill patterns (start with honeycomb, switch to rectilinear).

 #### How to use the script
 Clone it or copy the single .py file.